Indohyus: Paleobiology

-About the size of a raccoon or domestic cat, this omnivorous pig-like creature shared some of the traits of whales, and showed signs of adaptations to aquatic life.
+About the size of a fox, this omnivorous pig-like creature shared some of the traits of whales, and showed signs of adaptations to aquatic life.
 Their bones were similar to the bones of modern creatures such as the hippopotamus, and helped reduce buoyancy so that they could stay underwater.
 This suggests a survival strategy similar to that of the African mousedeer or water chevrotain which, when threatened by a bird of prey, dives into water and hides beneath the surface for up to four minutes.

-From isotopes and the structure of the bones in the fossils Indohyus had heavy bones.
-Heavy bones help reduce the buoyancy of living aquatic mammals so that they do not float up to the surface of the water.